-Laura lives in North Central Florida with her miniature dachshund, Redbug, and calico kitty, Callie.
+Laura lives in Central Florida with her miniature dachshund, Redbug.

 In 2008, Laura learned to cross-stitch.
 Prolifically creating many needlework pieces for friends and family, she became frustrated at the need to create french knots for more detailed and intricate designs.
 After reading a tip in an online forum about using beads in place of french knots, Laura was ecstatic and began using simple seed beads in a variety of colors to replace french knots called for in a needlework design.